 From the unimaginably small world of atomic particles to the fantastically vast realm of galaxy clusters, the pursuit of physics is to understand and explain how nature works.
 Physicists observe nature and try to understand the phenomena around them.
 Take matter into your own hands and pursue your education in physics at Salisbury University.

-Why Choose Physics at SU?
+Why Choose a Physics Minor at Salisbury University?

 At SU, studying in the classroom is not the only experience available.
 Our physics students become involved in scientific research related to current topics in the scientific community.
 Students have conducted research on a variety of topics including: